 This chart shows the 2017 cost per kWh, a standard unit of heat, for a range of common Home Heating systems and the cost from Solar Space Heating CSSH and ASSH systems.

-The chart shows conservatory and outdoor temperatures at a Mullion, Cornwall 1992 built home, for 9 days in April.
+The picture above shows the Mullion home rear and conservatory, the chart shows conservatory and outdoor temperatures at a Mullion, Cornwall 1992 built home, for 9 days in April.
 The maximum conservatory air temperature exceeded 20°C, a comfortable home temperature, by from 5°C to 25°C for more than 8 hours every day showing that much free solar heat is available.

-In late 2015 a modified secondary home heating system that replaces the expensive costly heat from the current oil fired central heating system was retro-fitted to the ground floor conservatory to reduce heating costs, and to reduce high conservatory temperatures making it far more comfortable.
+In late 2015 a secondary home space heating system was retro-fitted to a Mullion, Cornwall ground floor conservatory to replace some of the expensive heat from the current oil fired central heating system to reduce heating costs, and to increase comfort levels by reducing high conservatory air temperatures.

 At times of the year when Solar Space Heating cannot be used e.g. winter months, the home's normal heating system is used.

 The system custom Attic Heat Harvester Controller continually monitors the temperatures high in the conservatory and in the home.
-When the home temperature is below a user pre-set maximum, and the conservatory air temperature is sufficiently high, the controller turns on a quiet efficient brushless motor driven fan that, at maximum speed, initially consumed 40 but now consumes 7 watts (a new recently developed extremely efficient fan was fitted in 2018) and has an airflow rate of 500 cmh.
+When the home temperature is below a user pre-set maximum, and the conservatory air temperature is sufficiently high, the controller turns on a quiet efficient brushless motor driven fan.

 The air circulates through the home and returns to the conservatory at a low level.
 Gravity closed air vents prohibit air movement between the conservatory and the home when the fan is not operating.